VegaDeftwing/OpGuidesHugoSrc/content/Music/gettingstarted.md

 ![vcavult](/vcavult.gif)

 Also, above you'll see I used a 3rd party oscillator instead of the VCO-1 you've seen so far.
 Pictured is 'Basal' from the 'Vult-Free' collection of modules available on the VCV library page.

+> To get modules from the [VCV library](https://library.vcvrack.com) you'll need to make an account on that website, add the module colections you want, sign in in the VCV rack software, and update your modules.
+Once the modules are done downloading you'll be promted to restart rack and they sholud be installed.
+If you're looking for a few packs to grab to get started, but not be overwhelmed, I recomend Valley, Bogaudio, Impromptu, Vult, Befaco, Alright Devices, Audible Instruments, Erica Synths, Hora, and MindMeld.
+This will still probably be enough to overwhelm you a bit, but it's a really good starting place.
+>
+> When you're looking to grow a bit: Aria Salvatrice, Blamsoft, Flag, Frozen Wasteland, Lindenberg Research, Geodesics, Instruo, Nysthi, Starling Via, Stoermelder, Wiqid, and ZZC are all very good.
+>
+> Of course, this list is far from exhaustive, there are a ton of other good modules in VCV, but these are the collections I find myself using the most.
+If yo're down to pay for some modules, I really reccomend VCV's Parametra and Host, as well as Vult's Premum and Compacts collections.
+Slime Child Audio's Moog Subharmonicon inspired modules are great too.
+If you're a fan of 808 sytle drums, Hora's analog drums collection is worth a look.
+If you're really itching for a better sequener and don't want to use an external program, check out ZZC's Phaseque or Geodesics+Vult Hexaquark.
+>
+> Note, that a few modules are not available in the VCV library, and instead you may need to install them manually.   see [Installing plugins not available on the VCV Library](https://vcvrack.com/manual/Installing#Installing-plugins-not-available-on-the-VCV-Library) from the offical VCV manual for more information.

 Finally, the output of just the first channel of the mixer is fed into the scope so that when you press a key you can see the signal your generating.
 To understand this it's easiest to just drag the cable coming out of the VCO's 'SAW' output to the VCO's 'Sine' Output.
 Now when you press a key instead of seeing a saw wave you should see a sine wave.